xinkjs/xink/README.md

 Setup your package.json or deno.json scripts.
 If you change your build output directory, be sure to adjust accordingly.

-> In the future, hope to have a cli installer which sets these automatically.
+> In the future, we hope to have a cli installer which sets these automatically.

 #### Bun/Cloudflare